-The World Database on Protected Areas (WDPA), a joint project between UN Environment and the IUCN, is the global authority on reporting protected area coverage and where these occur.
-As of September 2018, the WDPA lists 15,334 MPAs across the globe, representing ocean coverage of 7.44%.17 The WDPA notes that most MPAs are located in national waters as they are more difficult to create in ABNJ due to the complex legal framework that applies there.
-The WDPA-calculated figure for MPA coverage in ABNJ amounts to just 1.18%, which falls far short of the 10% coverage enshrined in the Aichi target.
-This in turn is barely off the starting blocks compared to growing scientific consensus for the need to protect 30%.
+The World Database on Protected Areas (WDPA), a joint As of February 2019, MPAtlas reports that 4.2 % of the ocean project between UN Environment and the IUCN, is the is within MPAs, i.e. substantially less than the WDPA figure, global authority on reporting protected area coverage and and that approximately 2.2% of the ocean is within fully where these occur.
+As of September 2018, the WDPA lists protected MPAs.
+For ABNJ, MPAtlas calculates there is 1.2% 15,334 MPAs across the globe, representing ocean coverage MPA coverage with 0.8% fully protected. of 7.44%.
+The WDPA notes that most MPAs are located in national waters as they are more difficult to create in As of March 2019, the only MPAs to have been established ABNJ due to the complex legal framework that applies in international waters are the Pelagos Sanctuary in the there.
+The WDPA-calculated figure for MPA coverage in Mediterranean, which is subject to an agreement between ABNJ amounts to just 1.18%, which falls far short of the 10% Italy.
+Monaco and France, those established by the coverage enshrined in the Aichi target.
+This in turn is barely Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) in the Southern Ocean and those by off the starting blocks compared to growing scientific consensus for the need to protect 30%.
+OSPAR, the mechanism by which fifteen Governments cooperate to improve protection of marine environment of the North-East Atlantic.
+CCAMLR differs from the other regional seas conventions in that it has the mandate to both establish MPAs and regulate activities such as fishing within those areas (see Southern Ocean, p22), whereas the management measures to control fishing and other activities, to achieve objectives set for OSPAR's MPAs in ABNJ, have to be adopted by the relevant international organisations that have authority to manage those activities, e.g. the North East Atlantic Fisheries Commission (NEAFC).
+Unfortunately, a situation has arisen whereby the NEAFC areas closed to fishing only partially overlap the OSPAR MPAs.

 The Atlas of Marine Protection (MPAtlas), a project of the Marine Conservation Institute, was launched in 2012 to provide a more nuanced picture of global marine protection by presenting information on actual protection afforded by specific designations.
 For this, MPAtlas uses WDPA data as a starting point then examines certain regions in more depth, replacing WDPA records with information from national or regional databases if that information is more up-to-date or provides greater detail.
-As part of this, information within MPAtlas includes accounting for newly proposed, committed or designated areas as they are announced, carefully tracking areas that are proposed or promised, identifying areas that are legally designated but as yet unimplemented on the water, and those areas that are fully implemented and in force on the water.
-MPAtlas is therefore able to better track strongly protected and fully implemented MPAs and was recognised in the Malta Declaration as "the most accurate and widely accepted tally of all MPAs".18
+As part of this, information within MPAtlas includes accounting for newly proposed, committed or designated areas as they are announced, carefully tracking areas